Close

 Based on university and application data, Aztec Scholarships automatically filters eligible applications and sends them to SDSU scholarship committees for award consideration.
 Scholarship committees are typically composed of university faculty and/or staff from the academic program or campus organization most closely affiliated with the scholarship.
 SDSU Scholarship Office staff members are not part of scholarship committees, nor are we provided any information on decisions behind recipient selection.

-Notification of Scholarship Award/Post Acceptance Process
+Notification of Scholarship Award/Post-Acceptance Process

 Scholarship notifications generally occur between mid-spring through November.
-A majority of scholarship awards are announced during the fall semester.
+The majority of scholarship awards are announced during the fall semester.
 Recipients will be notified via their SDSU email address.
 Students must accept or decline the scholarship award within 14 calendar days of receiving the email notification.

 Upon accepting the scholarship, students must confirm they have read the specific requirements of the scholarship they are accepting and understand that if they do not meet all the requirements in a given term, they may lose their scholarship eligibility and their scholarship may be canceled.

 Students are also required to submit a thank you note and may optionally include a photo.
 The thank you note and photo may be shared with the donor(s) and/or their families.
-Failure to complete the post acceptance process within 14 calendar days of official award notification will result in cancellation of the scholarship and the funds to be awarded to an alternate recipient.
+Failure to complete the post-acceptance process within 14 calendar days of official award notification will result in cancellation of the scholarship and the funds to be awarded to an alternate recipient.

 Notification of Non-Receipt of Scholarship Award